 He has traveled to over 120 countries for his photographic projects.
 Most of these have appeared in numerous press publications and books.
 Touring exhibitions of this work have been presented throughout the world.
 He is a UNICEF Goodwill Ambassador.
 He was awarded the W. Eugene Smith Memorial Fund Grant in 1982.

 Sebastião Salgado was born in 1944 in Brazil.
 He initially trained as an economist, earning a master’s degree in economics from the University of São Paulo in Brazil.
-He began work as an economist for the International Coffee Organization, often traveling to Africa on missions for the World Bank, when he first started seriously taking photographs.
+He began work as an economist for the International Coffee Organization, often traveling to Africa on missions for the World Bank, when he first started seriously taking photographs, inspired by the photojournalism of Lewis Hine, W. Eugene Smith and Walker Evans.

 While he chose to abandon a career as an economist and switched to photography in 1973, he worked initially on news assignments before veering towards documentary-type work.
 He initially worked with the photo agency Sygma and the Paris-based Gamma, but in 1979, he joined the international cooperative of photographers at Magnum Photos.
 But left Magnum in 1994, and formed his own agency to represent his work.
 He is particularly noted for his social documentary photography of workers in less developed nations.
 They reside in Paris, but have recently gone back to his family roots in Brazil to restore the environment on family land that was decimated by industrial and government corruption.